-We've always been firm believers in the idea of a clean, clutter-free home makes us feel a bit more in control (and generally a lot happier).
+We've always been firm believers in the idea that a clean, clutter-free home makes us feel a bit more in control (and generally a lot happier).
 Plus, now that spring is just around the corner, we have a good excuse to go through our cabinets and drawers and get rid of the things that, for lack of a better phrase, don't "spark joy."
-While some things, like a bathroom cabinet purge, are key, spring-cleaning is about more than just getting rid of things.
+While some things, like a bathroom cabinet purge, are key, spring cleaning is about more than just getting rid of things.
 It's also about starting anew—lighter and cleaner.

 Even if you have faith in your basic cleaning skills, there are a few odds and ends that you may not typically consider.
-Trust us; going through your home and following our easy-to-follow checklist will get your place in great shape.
+Trust us—going through your home and following our easy-to-follow checklist will get your place in great shape.
 Below, explore our ultimate go-to spring-cleaning checklist that will ensure you start fresh this season.
 The best part?
 We go room by room, so you don't have to do it all at once.
 It's all about baby steps.

 Clean the Oven

-Before you start scrubbing, make sure your oven is turned off and totally cool-to-the-touch, so you don't accidentally burn yourself.
+Before you start scrubbing, make sure your oven is turned off and totally cool to the touch so you don't accidentally burn yourself.
 Even though you may wipe the oven down after you use it, giving it a thorough bath every once in a while is key to keeping it clean.
 Whether you use a vinegar-based cleaning solution, one of your own making, or an all-natural cleaner, douse your appliance in the solution and let it sit overnight, allowing it to break down all of the grime that may have built up over time.
 In the morning, wipe it down and admire the sparkle.